READY TO BOOK YOUR VACATION RENTAL? CLICK HERE!

 1. Waimea Botanical Garden in Waimea Valley

-While in the area, you won’t want to miss Waimea Falls, a 45-foot waterfall where the bold can plunge into clear waters!
-You can learn about admission and swimming status at the waterfall on their websiteย here.
+Thereโ€™s something you wonโ€™t want to miss: Waimea Falls, a 45-foot waterfall where the bold can plunge into clear waters and relax!
+You can learn about admission and swimming status at the waterfall on their website here.

 Foster Botanical Garden - Honolulu